Lady Rain lives in Australia and enjoys writing about travels, crafts and historical events.

-These are the best and must-see places in Kuala Lumpur, and also top places of interest in Malaysia.
+These are the best places to see in Kuala Lumpur, and also top places of interest in Malaysia.

 1. Petronas Twin Towers

 Situated in the heart of the city where large corporate organisations conduct their businesses, the Petronas Twin Towers are known locally as Rocket Twin Towers and Jagung Kembar (meaning Twin Corns).
 The towers stand at 88 storeys high and have made big impressions on the city's skyline since their existence about two decades ago.
 The two towers are connected by a double storey Skybridge on the 41st and 42nd floors.

 2. Suria KLCC

 The Suria KLCC Shopping Complex lies at the feet of the Petronas Towers.
 (KLCC stands for Kuala Lumpur City Centre).
 It is one of the largest shopping malls in Malaysia, with many luxury shops, boutiques and food courts.
-The attractions in this six-storey complex include the Petronas Philharmonic Hall, Petrosains Science Centre, Petronas Art Gallery and the Aquaria Oceanarium.
+The attractions in this six-storey complex include the Petronas Philharmonic Hall, Petrosains Science Discovery Centre, Petronas Art Gallery and the Aquaria Oceanarium.

 Hop off at KLCC train station to get here (obvious!).

 3. Aquaria KLCC

 The Aquaria KLCC has an oceanarium with over 5000 exhibits of animals and marine life.
 A 90-metre long transparent tunnel showcases a range of sea creatures from sharks, stingrays, turtles to fishes from the tropical waters.
 An educational place for visitors to learn about the ecosystem and water systems in the environment.

 5. Central Market